Stop Using the text-indent:-9999px CSS Trick

 2010-05-25

 At TransparencyCamp two months ago, I attended an excellent session on Searchability by Vanessa Fox.
-This spurned me to dive deeper into the topic.
+This spurred me to dive deeper into the topic.
 I concluded that Googleability matters, and it matters a lot.
 But when you hear the term SEO, your BS detector probably goes off, and justifiably so.
 It’s unfortunate that the so-called SEO experts, modern day snake oil salesmen, have ruined the field’s reputation.
 But for web developers, being aware and proactive about searchability is incredibly important.
 Building sites with searchability and accessibility in mind is just as important as practicing test-driven development and keeping code DRY.

 <body>